srinew/JID_dashboard/README.md

 # JID_dashboard
-A new way to make publications more explorative using shiny dashboard
+A new way to make publications more explorative using R shiny dashboard

 Link to the app https://malariasystems.shinyapps.io/CM_SMA/